 Minimally Invasive Office BPH Procedures

-We generally view minimally invasive office procedures as the next logical step in the progression of BPH treatments.
+We generally view minimally invasive office procedures as the next logical step in the progression of BPH treatments when medicines fail or have side effects that preclude their use.
 Typically, a man first comes to learn that his obstructive BPH symptoms are a normal part of aging, and almost always not a sign of something terribly wrong or worrisome.
-If symptoms progress, we start medicine either at the patient’s suggestion of an herbal remedy which typically has little efficacy or by our suggestion of a medicine to relax the base of the bladder and the prostate or a medicine well suited to large prostates designed to shrink the prostate.
+If symptoms progress, we start medicine either at the patient’s suggestion of an herbal remedy which typically has little efficacy, or by our suggestion of a medicine to relax the base of the bladder and the prostate or a medicine well suited to large prostates designed to shrink the prostate.
 Many men will be satisfied with this and will stay with this medical management.
 However, BPH is a progressive problem, and there typically comes a time when symptoms progress through medicine.
 For these men, or for men where medicine did not work for them, or in men who would simply rather “fix” their problem and not be on a chronic medicine that only holds the symptoms at bay, the next step is to consider a procedure.
 Few men when offered a minimally invasive office procedure will look to skip this step and move on to more aggressive operating room procedures, but a few do.
 Also, when more serious problems have developed due to BPH such as chronic infection, urinary retention requiring a catheter, bladder stones, or even kidney failure, more aggressive surgeries are the only option.
 Here we will discuss only minimally invasive office procedures.

 We feel that the main advantages of this class of procedures are their ease of performance, the ability to do them in the office under local anesthesia only and thus the avoidance of general anesthesia, a low complication rate and risk profile, and an improvement in symptoms that far surpasses what is typically seen with medicine.
 Some Urologists will offer these procedures in surgery centers or hospitals, but we feel that this defeats the main advantage of this class of procedures, so, at Urologic Surgeons of Washington, we offer these nearly exclusively in the office and have found this practice to be extremely well tolerated.